No767/Deltaline-Docs/docs/index.md

-# Project Deltaline Documentation
+# Deltaline Documentation

 ## Introduction

-Welcome to the Project Delatline Documentation.
+Welcome to the Project Deltaline Documentation.
 This serves as the offical documentation for Project Deltaline, and is available on GitHub.
 The docs is spilt into these pages here

 ### Contributing